FairRootGroup/FairMQ/fairmq/README.md

 ## Devices

 The components encapsulating the tasks are called **devices** and derive from the common base class `FairMQDevice`.
 FairMQ provides ready to use devices to organize the dataflow between the components (without touching the contents of a message), providing functionality like merging and splitting of the data stream (see subdirectory `devices`).

-A number of devices to handle the data from the Tutorial3 detector of FairRoot are provided as an example and can be found in `FairRoot/base/MQ` directory.
-The implementation of the tasks run by these devices can be found `FairRoot/example/Tutorial3`.
-The implementation includes sending raw binary data as well as serializing the data with either [Boost Serialization](http://www.boost.org/doc/libs/release/libs/serialization/), [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) or [Root TMessage](http://root.cern.ch/root/html/TMessage.html).
-Following the examples you can implement your own devices to transport arbitrary data.

 ## Topology